Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

-(A story about sync daemons and emotional latency.)
+(A story about sync daemons and time-out errors.)

 # Latency Issues